ntej/TimeMachine/README.md

-# # UTCTimeGenerator
+# # TimeMachine

-Generates time in human readable format from UTC milliseconds started counting from Unix time stamp(Jan 1, 1970 00:00:00 UTC).
+Different classes to work with UTC time